 - Base layer – A foundation of zone support coils; in the center of the mattress, there are 20% more coils for support, and then the edges have more spread out coils

 - Transition layer – The center layer of this mattress is a layer of softer foam to neutralize the firm feel of the coils

 - Comfort layer – A layer of pressure-relieving memory foam, which is what gives this bed its memory foam feel

 All of Sealy’s beds are designed and built in the United States.
 Also, all of the foams used in the mattress are CertiPUR-US certified, which means (in essence) that the mattress is safe to sleep on and was not made with certain harsh chemicals or metals.

 We really like the cover of this bed.
-It’s made with a “MoistureProtect” fabric that’s supposed to draw moisture away from the body, in order for you to stay most comfortable.
-We don’t know about all that, but we really like the grey and black design and how soft it is.
-The cover really gives this mattress a premium look.
+It’s made with a “MoistureProtect” fabric that’s supposed to draw moisture away from the body in order for you to stay most comfortable.
+We can’t speak fully on that because we don’t have a method to measure moisture levels, but we can say we really like the grey and black design and how soft it is.
+We think the cover gives this mattress a top-tier, premium look.

 This cover isn’t removable, so if you happen to spill anything or have any mistakes, just mix some mild soap with warm water and spot treat it.

 Since the Sealy hybrid contains a layer of pocketed coils, this bed should be more durable and last longer than all-foam types.
 Coils are better at handling weight than foam, which is why we recommend hybrid mattresses for heavier folks (more on that later).